Jakeshellybase/fund-component/README.md

   </picture>
 </p>

-# Onchain Fund Component Demo
+# OnchainKit Fund Component Demo

 This is a demo application showcasing the use of OnchainKit's Fund component, built with [OnchainKit](https://onchainkit.xyz), and ready to be deployed to Vercel.